 If you selected one of the pre-built application forms from the Application Form menu during Step 1, that form is displayed but not editable.
 Continue to Step 3.

 If you selected Create new application form with form builder during Step 1, you'll need to create an application form for the Opportunity.
-To do so, simply click-and-drag the desired Content Elements on the right to the Application box on the left.
+To do so, drag-and-drop the desired Content Elements on the right to the Application box on the left.
 You can order your elements by hovering one element above or below another element.

 Most elements can be made a Required field, forcing applicants to fill them out, and you can add Help text to them if you need to provide instructions or explain a field's purpose in more detail.